cc1005/third_milestone_project/README.md

 ### User Stories
 There are several types of users who would be potential customers of the website.
 All of these users would have some degree of interest in Irish history, and therefore the design of the website was based around having a more muted academic tone.
 The users could be:

-1. An individual interested in reading biographies of major Irish historical figures at home on their computer
+1. An individual interested in reading biographies of major Irish historical figures at home on their computer.
-2. Individuals interested in browsing biographies of major Irish historical figures at home or while travelling on their mobile phones
+2. Individuals interested in browsing biographies of major Irish historical figures at home or while travelling on their mobile phones.
-3. Someone who is an expert on Irish history or particular Irish historical figures who wishes to share their knowledge in a public forum
+3. Someone who is an expert on Irish history or particular Irish historical figures who wishes to share their knowledge in a public forum.
 4. An admin who wants to help maintain high standards for the articles submitted by approving or rejecting the posts submitted by those in category 3.
 5. An admin who wants to help maintain high standards by editing an article which has already been published.